 Note: It isn't absolutely necessary to unlock a BitLocker encrypted drive when restoring an image of the encrypted partition.
 The partition will restore without problems but will require re-encrypting on reboot.

-When Windows PE starts any BitLocker locked drives that are were attached when the recovery media was created will be automatically unlocked in PE.
+When Windows PE starts any BitLocker locked drives that were attached when the recovery media was created it will automatically unlocked them.

 Automatically unlocking encrypted drives when PE starts may present an unacceptable security risk for some users.
 Automatic unlocking requires no user intervention and the Macrium Reflect boot menu is able to access encrypted drives without password entry.
 An alternative method is to de-select the 'Automatically unlock BitLocker encrypted drives' option in the rescue media Wizard: